Tatenda-Prince/Kubernetes-Declaratively-Deploying-Infrastructure-Iac-/README.md

 Now that we’ve set up our environment, let’s proceed to Step 1 — Creating the Kubernetes deployment files using YAML to leverage IaC.

+# Step 1: Create Kubernetes deploying Multi-container Pod - sidecar container using a YAML manifest file.

+Sidecar containers are regular containers that run at the same time as application containers for the entire lifecycle of the Pod.

+The job of a sidecar container is to add functionality to an app without having to implement it in the actual app.
+Common examples include sidecars that scrape logs, sync remote content, broker connections, and munge data.
+They’re also heavily used by services meshes where the sidecar intercepts network traffic and provides traffic encryption and telemetry.